ytwangZero/easyEWAS/README.md

 💡 **Recommended installation method for easyEWAS**

 If you are not familiar with installing R packages for bioinformatics, or if the installation using
-`devtools::install_github("ytwangZero/easyEWAS")` fails, the issue is likely due to missing dependencies —
+`devtools::install_github("ytwangZero/easyEWAS")` fails, the problem is often caused by missing dependencies.
-especially Bioconductor packages, which are not always installed automatically.
+In particular, some Bioconductor packages required by `easyEWAS` are not installed automatically with GitHub-based installation.

-To avoid these problems, we strongly recommend installing easyEWAS using the installation script provided below.
+To avoid these issues, we strongly recommend installing easyEWAS using the installation script provided below.
-This script will:
+This script will perform the following steps:

 - Check your R version
-- Set up the correct Bioconductor version
+- Configure the appropriate Bioconductor version
-- Automatically install all required CRAN and Bioconductor packages
+- Install all necessary CRAN and Bioconductor packages
-- Install the `easyEWAS` package from GitHub
+- Install the easyEWAS package from GitHub

 📥 Download the script from the following link:
 🔗 [Install_easyEWAS.R](https://github.com/ytwangZero/easyEWAS/blob/main/Install_easyEWAS.R)